 This module focuses on helping the students determine the best methods and strategies for both communicating the presence of their newly earned knowledge and skills and also identifying the best career direction given their current abilities and long term goals.
 Fundamental writing skills, guidelines for an effective interview, as well as discussion on government legislation and regulations as they apply to the medical assisting practice are all topics which will be touch upon in this module.

 At this point in the program, students will put their newly learned skills and knowledge to work in the real world workplace.
 At the completion of this 2 month portion the program, our students will boast not only a possible 4 certifications, but over 160 hours of real world work experience.
 We encourage our students to make the best impression possible as this is their opportunity to make connections in the industry which can lead to referrals, recommendations, and even job offers.

-In 2016-2017, 91% of our Clinical Medical Assistant Graduates passed the CMA Certification Exam on the first try.
+In 2016-2019, 91% of our Clinical Medical Assistant Graduates passed the CMA Certification Exam on the first try.
+This is 11% higher than the national average.
 82% of our CMA students found healthcare jobs following graduation.